Earth is divided into two parts by an imaginary line called equator. The two parts are named as Northern Hemisphere & Southern Hemisphere.

 These hemispheres have many strange facts related to them:

-- - Northern hemisphere contains most of the earth’s land area and most of the human population (about 90%).
+- Northern Hemisphere consists of most of the earth’s land area and most of the human population (about 90%).

-- - Weather patterns are opposite to each other, for example when north has winter weather, south enjoys summer.
+- Weather patterns are opposite to each other; for example when north has winter, south enjoys summer.

-- - Sun rises from east & sets in west in both parts but shadows move clockwise in north and anti-clockwise in south.
+- Sun rises from east & sets in the west in both parts but shadows move clockwise in north and anti-clockwise in south.

-- - High winds, water currants in sea & airplanes tend to bend or curve clockwise in north and counterclockwise in south.
+- High winds, water currents in sea & airplanes tend to bend or curve clockwise in north and counter-clockwise in south.

-- - The earth rotates at about 1000 KM / hour at the equator but is nearly static at poles.
+- The earth rotates at about 1040 Miles per Hour at the equator but is nearly static at poles.

-- And last but not the least: If you have a bucket full of water with a hole in the middle, the water draining through the hole will start cirlcing clockwise in Northen and anti-clockwise in Southern hemisphere.
-And there will be no circular motion at all at the equater.
-Don’t believe me?
+- And last but not the least: If you have a bucket full of water with a hole in the middle, the water draining through the hole will start circling clockwise in Northern and anti-clockwise in Southern hemisphere.
+And there will be no circular motion at all at the equator.
+Don’t believe?
 See for yourself here.